 Why Roys Peak hike in Wanaka is a waste of your time

-Let me first explain that I am not very often disappointed in a hike.
+Let me first explain that I’m not very often disappointed in a hike.
 In fact, there are only a few walks in the world that I have not enjoyed.
 The Roys Peak walk in Wanaka is one of them.
-This overhyped and extremely boring hike I did during my last New Zealand trip when I spent three months hiking all over the country.
+This overhyped and somewhat boring hike I did during my last New Zealand trip when I spent three months hiking all over the country.
 As I had seen many pictures of Roys Peak on Instagram, I was very curious, but the hike was not nearly as spectacular as I imagined it to be.

 Table of Contents | Inhoudsopgave